system-transparency/stfe/markup/api.md

 idea is to insert hashes of system artifacts into a public, append-only, and tamper-evident transparency log, such that any enforcing client can be sure that they see the same system artifacts as everyone else.
-A system artifact could be an operating system image, a Debian package, or generally just a checksum of something opaque.
+A system artifact could be an operating system image, a Debian package, or a browser update (to mention a few examples).

 An ST log can be implemented on-top of [Trillian](https://trillian.transparency.dev) using a custom STFE personality.